0

 Dark chocolate contains antioxidants and magnesium, which help relax the nervous system and regulate stress hormone cortisol.
 Eating it in moderation may improve stress management and promote a sense of well-being.
 Choosing varieties with 70% cacao or higher provides the most benefits without excessive sugar.1

 This natural mood booster can be enjoyed in many ways.
-A small piece after meals can satisfy cravings while supporting brain health.
+A small piece after meals can satisfy cravings while also supporting brain health.
 Melting it into warm milk creates a soothing drink.
-Adding dark chocolate to oatmeal or yogurt enhances flavor while providing stress-relieving nutrients.
+Adding dark chocolate to oatmeal or yogurt enhances flavor while providing nutrients that may help in handling stress.

-Green tea is rich in L-theanine, an amino acid that may promote relaxation and focus.
-Black tea has been shown to regulate cortisol levels and aid in stress recovery.6
+Green tea is rich in L-theanine, an amino acid that may promote a sense of relaxation and improve focus.
+Black tea has been shown to assist in the regulation of cortisol levels and aid in recovery from feelings of stress.6

 How to drink it: